Our vision is to enable people, teams and organisations to increase their learning power and achieve their purpose

 Learning Emergence Community Futures was set up in 2018 to work closely alongside Jearni Ltd. The Community Interest Company supports the social enterprise and philanthropic side our our work whilst Jearni is our main trading company.

 Our core values are Trust, Humility, Participation, Change and Integrity.

-Learning Emergence‘s mission is to advance the development of these ideas in dialogue with related approaches, and the growing number of partners who are testing and refining them in research, practice, policy and enterprise.
-This site serves as the hub of this wider network of partners, where you’ll see us blogging, sharing tools and resources, and debating the unfolding learning landscape.
+This side is firstly a historical record of how we have advanced the development of these ideas in dialogue with related approaches, and the growing number of partners who have been testing and refining them in research, practice, policy and enterprise.
+Secondly it’s a place for dialogue amongst our wider network of partners, where you’ll see us blogging, sharing tools and resources, and debating the unfolding learning landscape.

 We invite you to share your perspectives and explore collaboration opportunities — whether you are a student, a teacher, a consultant in learning and development, in HR, in research and development, or in policy.

 We decided on the name Learning Emergence because we are very much learning about emergence and complex systems phenomena ourselves, even as we develop our thinking on learning as an emergent, systemic phenomenon in different contexts.